Bone Grafting for Dental Implants: Types, Risks, & Recovery

 Other Causes of Jawbone Loss

-• Trauma: teeth and jaw injury are also associated with jawbone loss.
+• Trauma: Teeth and jaw injury are also associated with jawbone loss.
 If a tooth is knocked out or broken, the jawbone stimulation stops, leading to the beginning of bone resorption.
 Besides, jaw trauma can cause bone loss in the years following the initial injury.

-• Tumors and cysts: they can cause jawbone loss.
-Besides, the enlargement of a tumor or cyst increases the jawbone loss, and can even lead to jaw fracture.
+• Tumors and cysts: They can cause jawbone loss.
+Besides, the enlargement of a tumor or cyst increases jawbone loss, and can even lead to jaw fracture.
 So, the dentist will surgically remove the tumor or cyst, and perform a bone grafting procedure to preserve the integrity of the jaw.

 • Osteomyelitis: it is a serious but rare condition.
 Osteomyelitis is a bacterial infection in the bone, which can cause a reduction of bone blood supply.
 To prevent the spread of infection, the oral surgeon may remove the infected bone, and perform a bone grafting to strengthen the area.